- Sashité for Developers

 Interpretation:

-now contains a white chess pawn - Same player remains active (implicit
+e4now contains a white chess pawn. - Same player remains active (implicit

 Simple Movement (With Turn Change)